-filed on July 28, 2023, and is incorporated herein by reference.
-Item 6.
-Exhibits.
-Exhibit Incorporated by Reference Filing Numbe Exhibit Description Form File No. Exhibit U 3.1 Amended and Restated Bylaws of Kinnate Biopharma Inc. 8-K 001-39743 3.1 July 28, 2023 31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Incorporated by Reference Number Exhibit Description Form File No. Exhibit Filing Date 31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1† Certification of Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2† Certification of Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
-104 Cover Page Interactive Data File (formatted as inline YRRI and contained in Exhibit 101)
+104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101).